CASFRI/CASFRI/docs/specifications/README.md

-### layer_rank
+### LAYER_RANK

-Layer Rank value is an attribute related to stand structure and refers to layer importance for forest management planning, operational, or silvicultural purposes.
+Layer rank value is an attribute related to stand structure and refers to layer importance for forest management planning, operational, or silvicultural purposes.
 When a Layer Rank is not specified, layers can be sorted in order of importance by layer number.

 | layer_rank                                                   | values |
 | :----------------------------------------------------------- | :----- |